-Upon termination of the contract, the contractor shall stop performance on the date specified, terminate any outstanding orders and subcontracts applicable to the terminated portion of the contract, and shall incurno further commitments or obligations in connection with the terminated performance.
+Upon termination of the contract, the contractor shall stop performance on the date specified, terminate any outstanding orders and subcontracts applicable to the terminated portion of the contract, and shall incur no further commitments or obligations in connection with the terminated performance.
 The contractor shall settle all liabilities and claims arising out of the termination of subcontracts and order generating from the terminated performance.
-The contractor to assign the contractor's right, title, and interest under terminated orders or subcontracts to the Judiciary or a third party.
+The Judiciary may direct the contractor to assign the contractor's right, title, and interest under terminated orders or subcontracts to the Judiciary or a third party.